MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-attachmentmanager.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure the list of moderate-risk file types.
 If the attachment is in the list of moderate-risk file types and is from the restricted or Internet zone, Windows prompts the user before accessing the file.
 This inclusion list overrides the list of potentially high-risk file types built into Windows and it takes precedence over the low-risk inclusion list but has a lower precedence than the high-risk inclusion list (where an extension is listed in more than one inclusion list).

 If you enable this policy setting, you can specify file types which pose a moderate risk.